 The Directors of The Irish Skin Foundation (the Charity) are its Directors/Trustees for the purpose of Charity Law.
-The Directors present their report and audited Financial Statements for the year ended 31 December 2022.
-This report presents the information and disclosures required by a Director's Report under the Companies Act 2014, together with additional information required by the Charities Statement of Recommended Practice (SORP) applicable to charities preparing their financial statements in accordance with the Financial Reporting Standard in the UK and Republic of Ireland (FRS102) (effective Mar 2018).
-The Charity SORP (FRS 102) is not yet mandatory in the Republic of Ireland and the Irish Charity Regulator has not yet prescribed accounting regulations for Irish Charities.
-In the absence of such prescriptive guidance, the Directors have adopted the Charity SORP (FRS 102) as it is considered best practice.
+The Directors present their report and audited Financial Statements for the year ended 31 December 2023.
+The directors confirm that the financial statements of the company comply with the current statutory requirement of the company's governing documents and with the provisions of FRS 102 and the Statement of Recommended Practice applicable to charities preparing their financial statements in accordance with the financial reporting standard applicable in the Republic of Ireland (FRS102) hereafter denoted as the Charity SORP (FRS102).
+The Charity SORP (FRS102) is not yet mandatory in the Republic of Ireland and the Irish Charity Regulator has not yet prescribed accounting regulations for Irish Charities.
+In the absence of such prescriptive guidance this board has adopted the Charity SORP (FRS102) as it is considered best practice.